 Although not quantitative, the t-SNE analysis qualitatively confirms that the structural change for Fib with SiO$_{2}$NPs is less significant than in the free Fib case, even though the Fib unfolds at the same temperature in both scenarios.
-In contrast, it highlights the gradual increase of disorder without unfolding for Fib adsorbed on the carbon NPs up to $86^\circ$C.
+In contrast, it highlights the gradual increase in disorder without unfolding for Fib adsorbed on carbon NPs up to $86^\circ$C.

 We emphasize that if PCA is used instead of t-SNE, the resulting two-dimensional projection would suggest the presence of five or more clusters.
 Furthermore, the calculation of the centroids would be less precise, making it more difficult to quantitatively evaluate the absolute amount of structural disorder in the three cases.
-This is because PCA identifies some data points as outliers, as discussed in Section 2 of the ESI, due to its difficulty in handling data originating from very different sources.
+This is because PCA identifies some data points as outliers, as discussed in Section 7 of the ESI, due to its difficulty in handling data from very different sources.

-Finally, we note that a similar embedding is obtained when computing t-SNE with the Euclidean norm/distance and $\mathcal{P} =7$, as discussed in Section 4 of the ESI.
-In this case, the clustering quality decreases, with the average silhouette score dropping to approximately $0.91$.
-Nevertheless, five well-defined clusters still emerge, reinforcing the idea that t-SNE is not significantly affected by the data's high dimensionality.
+Finally, we observe that a similar embedding results from computing t-SNE using the Euclidean norm/distance with $\mathcal{P} =7$, as discussed in Section 6 of the ESI.
+In this case, clustering quality decreases, with the average silhouette score dropping to around $0.91$.
+Nevertheless, five well-defined clusters still emerge, reinforcing the idea that t-SNE is not significantly impacted by the data's high dimensionality.